My research interests include macroeconomics, economic development, political economy and regional economics.

 B.Sc.
 University of Toronto, 1991

-"The Impact of Regional and Sectoral Productivity Changes on the U.S. Economy" (with Lorenzo Caliendo, Fernando Parro, and Esteban Rossi-Hansberg), Revised November 2014.
+"The Impact of Regional and Sectoral Productivity Changes on the U.S. Economy" (with Lorenzo Caliendo, Fernando Parro, and Esteban Rossi-Hansberg), Revised July 2016.
 Download Supplementary Notes.
+Download Slides.

-"The Anatomy of U.S. Personal Bankruptcy Under Chapter 13" (with Hulya Eraslan, Gizem Kozar, and Wenli Li), Revised September 2013.
+"The Anatomy of U.S. Personal Bankruptcy Under Chapter 13" (with Hulya Eraslan, Gizem Kozar, and Wenli Li), forthcoming in the International Economic Review.

 "Sectoral vs. Aggregate Shocks: A Structural Factor Analysis of Industrial Production" (with Andrew Foerster and Mark W. Watson).
 Journal of Political Economy 119, no. 1 (February 2011): 1-38.
 Download Working Paper Version.
 Download Appendix.
 Download Programs (ZIP, 7 MB).
 Download Slides.